Shepherd’s Pie With Sausage

 - Allow the filling to simmer for a few minutes until the gravy is thickened (about 5 minutes).

 - When ready turn off the heat and set aside.
-If you are using a baking dish you can pour the filing into it and then set aside.
+If you are using a baking dish you can pour the filling into it and then set it aside.
 (If you are using a cast iron skillet you can use the same pan.)

-- Finish boiling and mashing the potatoes.
-I like to use a mixer to do this to make sure the potatoes are creamy and free of lumps.
+- Finish boiling and mashing the potatoes with the butter, milk, salt and pepper.
+I like to use a mixer to do to make sure the potatoes are creamy and free of lumps.

-- Top the filing with the potatoes.
-Melt the 2 tbsp of butter and brush the top of the potatoes with it.
+- Top the filling with the potatoes.
+Melt the 2 tbsp. of butter and brush the top of the potatoes with it.
 You can also cut it up and place it evenly over the potatoes if you don't have a pastry brush.

 - Place the baking dish or skillet under a 450℉ broiler for about 10-12 minutes or until the mashed potatoes have a golden brown crust.